 Anticoagulants are a type of blood thinner medicine that helps prevent clots.
 Clots can cause strokes, heart attacks, and death.
 These medicines may cause you to bleed or bruise more easily.

 - Watch for bleeding from your gums or nose.
 Watch for blood in your urine and bowel movements.
 Use a soft washcloth and a soft toothbrush.
 If you shave, use an electric razor.
 Avoid activities that can cause bruising or bleeding.

-- Tell your caregiver about all medicines you take because many medicines cannot be used with anticoagulants.
-Do not start or stop any medicines unless your caregiver tells you to.
-Tell your dentist and other caregivers that you take anticoagulants.
+- Tell your healthcare provider about all medicines you take because many medicines cannot be used with anticoagulants.
+Do not start or stop any medicines unless your healthcare provider tells you to.
+Tell your dentist and other healthcare providers that you take anticoagulants.
 Wear a bracelet or necklace that says you take this medicine.

-- You will need regular blood tests so your caregiver can decide how much medicine you need.
+- You will need regular blood tests so your healthcare provider can decide how much medicine you need.
 Take anticoagulants exactly as directed.
-Tell your caregiver right away if you forget to take the medicine, or if you take too much.
+Tell your healthcare provider right away if you forget to take the medicine, or if you take too much.

 - If you take warfarin, some foods can change how your blood clots.
 Do not make major changes to your diet while you take warfarin.
 Warfarin works best when you eat about the same amount of vitamin K every day.
 Vitamin K is found in green leafy vegetables, broccoli, grapes, and other foods.
 Ask for more information about what to eat when you take warfarin.

 Antiplatelets , such as aspirin, help prevent blood clots.
 Take your antiplatelet medicine exactly as directed.
 These medicines make it more likely for you to bleed or bruise.
 If you are told to take aspirin, do not take acetaminophen or ibuprofen instead.

 How can I manage atrial fibrillation?